hmteditors/2018-office10/Presentation.md

 136r_4

- The unreliability of barbarians becomes evident because they (the Trojans) do not confirm the assurances by oaths in the right ways.
+ The unreliability of barbarians becomes evident because they (the Trojans) do not confirm their assurances by oaths in the right ways.

   ![](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/hmt/vbbifolio/v1/vb_135v_136r.tif&RGN=0.7552,0.2240,0.1008,0.07507&wID=5000&CVT=JPEG)